Babuka6/cse15l-lab-reports/lab1.md

 > **cat with directory**
  * a) ![cat with directory](cat_directory_arg.jpg)
- * b)wd: home/lecture1/messages
+ * b)wd: home/lecture1
- * c) Does not work with messages or anything that is not a file like .txt
+ * c) Does not work with messages or anything that is not a file like .txt -> just says that it is a directory
- * d) No such file or directory.
-Probably the "no such file" is the only relevant part of the error since it works only with files?
+ * d) Somewhat an error.
+For directory as input it just prints that "it is a directory" which tehnically is correct and expected for directory as the input.